Speckto/rbwebhook/README.md

 # Architecture
 - Reviewboard server webhook invokes URL on a proxy service providing information about the review (url, id, commit id)
-- Proxy service forwards request Jenkins server, starting a build of a jenkins job with parameters provided by reviewboard server
-- "callback" pipeline job in Jenkins receives request and identifies if it is related to the perforce server area of interest.
+- Proxy service determines if the review is targetted at a review bot user and if the review is for a depot area of interest.
-  If it is, invokes a build job
+  If the review should be built, it determines if the review's commit contains a shelve, before triggering the jenkins job build with a series of parameters
-- 'build' job which attempts to retrieve the changes from the review and posts back success or failure
+- Jenkins 'build' job attempts to retrieve the changes from the review and posts back success or failure

 ## Proxy
-Flask-based "proxy" to receive webhook calls from reviewboard and forward to jenkins with proper authentication.
+Bottle-based "proxy" to receive webhook calls from reviewboard and forward to jenkins with proper authentication.
 Reviewboard does not appear capable of providing this authentication on a properly secured Jenkins deployment.
+The proxy also filters requests to avoid excessive triggering of the build job in Jenkins

 # Reviewboard server configuration
 Configure a web hook